patcadelina/prometheus-wiki/Default-port-allocations.md

 * 9400 - [RIPE Atlas Exporter](https://github.com/czerwonk/atlas_exporter)
 * 9401 - [1-Wire Exporter](https://github.com/bugroger/onewire-exporter)

-Add new exporters just above, with the next port number.
+Add new exporters above.
+If there's a gap try to fill it, otherwise add 1 to the last entry.

 Exporters in outside the standard port ranges: